History of GEFC

 Peninsula EFC – PEFC arose out of the ashes of major leadership issues between the church leaders of a mainstream denomination and its congregation located in the Orchard Road area.
 Despite mediation efforts even by national church leaders, it was unfortunately a deadlock outcome with no resolution.
 Many members were disenfranchised with the situation and many left the church.
 To provide a conducive environment for worship, a section of the members left to begin a separate worship service.

 So, on 26 Feb 1989, the name was changed to Peninsula Evangelical Free Church.
-Over the years, it moved from Peninsula Hotel to a quaint little chapter at Dempsey Road (Ebenezer Chapel now occupied by the White Rabbit restaurant) for a more conducive environment and space.
+Over the years, it moved from Peninsula Hotel to a quaint little chapel at Dempsey Road (Ebenezer Chapel now occupied by a restaurant) for a more conducive environment and space.
 As the church grew further, it later moved to the auditorium of the newly completed Methodist Girls School at Blackmore Road.